The formation of a nuclear-spin dark state in silicon: Setup

 In this work, we use a gate-defined double quantum dot fabricated on a natural Si/SiGe heterostructure [Fig.~\ref{fig:setup}(a)].
 The electron occupancies of dot 1 and dot 2 are controlled by the positive voltages applied to the plunger gates, $V_{p1}$ and $V_{p2}$, respectively.
 We use the quantum dot beneath gate $P_{cs}$ as a sensor and measure its conductance via rf reflectometry~\cite{connors2020rapid} to read out the electronic state in the double dot.
 The device is cooled in a dilution refrigerator to a temperature of about 10~mK.

 We operate the device near the $(4,0)$–$(3,1)$ charge transition, with 4(0) or 3(1) electrons in dot 1(2).
 In this configuration, two electrons in dot 1 always fill the lowest valley level as a singlet.
-The system dynamics can thus be described within a two-electron picture for the remaining ``valence'' electrons, which can form an effective singlet-triplet qubit~\cite{Harvey-Collard2017,connors2022charge}.
+The system dynamics can thus be described within a two-electron picture for the remaining ``valence'' electrons, which can form an effective singlet-triplet qubit~\cite{Petta2005,Harvey-Collard2017,connors2022charge}.
+We operate the device with four electrons, instead of the usual two for a singlet-triplet qubit, because using four electrons facilitates spin-blockade readout, even in the presence of low valley splittings~\cite{Harvey-Collard2017,harvey2018high,west2019gate,connors2020rapid}.

 Figure~\ref{fig:setup}(b) shows the relevant energies of spin states in the $(3,1)$ charge configuration as a function of the detuning $\epsilon$.
 At a specific detuning $\est$, the exchange coupling $J$ equals the electronic Zeeman energy $E_Z=\bar{g} \mu_B B^z_{tot}$, where $\bar{g}\approx2$ is the electron $g$-factor in Si, and $B^z_{tot}$ is the total magnetic field experienced by the electrons, which includes both the externally applied field $B^z$ and the longitudinal hyperfine field.
 At $\est$, the spin singlet state, $|S\rangle=(\mid\uparrow\downarrow\rangle-\mid\downarrow\uparrow\rangle)/\sqrt{2}$, comes into resonance with the polarized triplet $|T_{-}\rangle = \mid\downarrow\downarrow\rangle$.
 The hyperfine interaction between the electron and nuclear spins couples these states.
-In particular, a difference in the transverse hyperfine field between the two dots couples $S$ and $\tm$, and the absolute value of this coupling is denoted by $\dst$.
+In particular, a difference in the transverse hyperfine field between the two dots couples $S$ and $\tm$ states, and the absolute value of this coupling is denoted by $\dst$~\cite{taylor2007relaxation}.
+A transverse hyperfine field couples $S$ and $T_-$, because these states differ in the $z$-component of their spin angular momentum.
+In general, a transverse magnetic field is thus required to transition from one state to the other.
+However, a uniform transverse field would flip the spins in both dots, leading to no coupling between these states.
+A difference in the transverse field is required to preferentially flip one spin, leading to a transition from $S$ to $T_-$.
 Deep in the (3,1) charge configuration, a difference in the longitudinal hyperfine field couples $S$ and $T_0$~\cite{taylor2007relaxation}.

 All measurements presented in this paper begin with the state initialized as a singlet in $(4,0)$.
 Then, we manipulate the spin state of the valence electrons by pulsing $\epsilon$, typically near $\est$.
 To measure the device, we perform a Pauli spin blockade (PSB) readout via radiofrequency reflectometry~\cite{connors2020rapid} at $\epsilon = 0$ mV, allowing us to distinguish between the singlet and triplet configurations.